Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 ## Exhaustive explanation

-In the following article, we are trying to explain the problem buggy screen readers a little deeper.
-Keep in mind that we are whether browser developers nor screen reader developers, so the following information may be incomplete, biased, or even wrong in some parts.
+In the following article, we are trying to explain the problem of buggy screen readers a little deeper.
+Keep in mind that we are neither browser developers nor screen reader developers, so the following information may be incomplete, biased, or even wrong in some parts.
 But it is the best we can currently provide from our years long experience with the topic.

 ### Don't kill the messenger!